hariprasadraja/dotfiles/README.md

 ## Disclaimer ⚠️

-Try at your own risk, read the source code completely before using it.
+Try at your own risk, read the source code before using it.
 Rise :bug: if any

 ## How To